fbpx Women and Power | Harvard Kennedy School

 The rise of women into society's most powerful leadership roles—across sectors and around the globe—ranks among the most profound social transformations in recent decades.

-Women and Power is a one-week executive program designed to help women advance to top positions of influence.
-You will also strengthen your negotiation, coalition-building, and communication capabilities.
-The curriculum builds upon the extraordinary experience of Faculty Co-Chairs Hannah Riley Bowles and Farayi Chipungu, fellow program participants, and other leadership experts.
+Women and Power is an intensive, one-week on-campus program designed to accelerate women’s leadership advancement by equipping participants with strategic tools, enhancing core leadership skills, and providing access to a mutually supportive global network of extraordinary peers.
+The curriculum builds upon the research and executive coaching and education experience of Faculty Co-Chairs Hannah Riley Bowles and Farayi Chipungu, fellow program participants, and other leadership experts.

-This intensive, on-campus program examines recent research on women and leadership and its application in the workplace.
+This program draws on insights from the cutting edge of recent research on women's leadership advancement.
 Together with your cohort of leaders from diverse professional backgrounds and similar levels of career achievement, you will gain new skills and frameworks for analyzing political and strategic management issues.
+A person's gender/sex is not a criterion for admission.

 PROGRAM CURRICULUM